bcgov/nr-broker/docs/operations_kubernetes_sync.md

 # Kubernetes / OpenShift Secret Sync

-NR Broker can synchronize secrets from Vault into Kubernetes (OpenShift) project secrets.
-This removes the need to manually copy secrets and keeps them up to date whenever they change in Vault.
+NR Broker can synchronize **tools (CI/CD) secrets** from Vault into Kubernetes (OpenShift) project secrets.
+This is intended for secrets that CI/CD pipelines and build tooling need — such as Broker account tokens and other infrastructure credentials — not for runtime application secrets.

+For runtime service secrets, applications should authenticate using their [service AppRole](/dev_vault_for_developers.md) to read secrets directly from Vault.

+For general information about how the collection sync system works, see [Collection Sync Queues](/dev_customize_collection_sync.md).

 ## How it works